rizveeerprojects/Dynamic-Hashing/README.md

 # Dynamic-Hashing

 Implementation of Dynamic Hashing in c++.
-And Chosed the LSB for comparison.
+And Chose the LSB for comparison.